shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

 it is a time for the Rust community to come together to focus on implementation work rather than design/RFC work.

 I've been lucky enough to have had the opportunity to learn Rust in order to write it over the last year or so at [PolySync](https://polysync.io/).
 [PolySync](https://polysync.io/) is
 [a friend of Rust](https://www.rust-lang.org/en-US/friends.html) and we've been moving from _using_ Rust to _favoring_ it.
 My experience with the language at work drove me to explore the ecosystem independently and to eventually to write Rust for myself, outside of work.
-I'm reasonably proud of a recently published crate [bnf](https://crates.io/crates/bnf), a library for parsing Backus–Naur form context-free grammars.
-Participating in the _the impl period_ is something I'm reasonably proud of as well.
+I'm proud of a recently published crate [bnf](https://crates.io/crates/bnf), a library for parsing Backus–Naur form context-free grammars.
+Participating in _the impl period_ is something I'm proud of as well.

 ## A quickchecking crate